 As I decided and finally typed the title of this essay, I figured I was going to get a ton of flak because Filipinos are overly sensitive about this topic — and almost every little, insignificant thing.
 But I implore you to put down your pitchforks for a moment and listen.
 I am a Filipino and if you’re one too, I can understand why your blood is boiling right now.
 Apart from being hospitable, we should be nationalists too, right?… Continue reading →

 As I unconsciously drove myself with robotic consistency to work today, I was thinking of things to do or change this year.
 I don’t do new year resolutions.
 Frankly because I’m afraid I won’t get to actually doing them — especially with the pressure of a non-existent clock ticking away every second.

 This year, I’m changing that.
-I’m going to write down a couple of things that I think I should be able to accomplish — or at least try to accomplish — before the year ends.… Continue reading →
+I’m going to write down a couple of things that I think I should be able to accomplish — or at least try … Continue reading →

 In War’s Why Can’t We Be Friends?, the line “why can’t we be friends?” is repeated 44 times and makes up 94% of the entire song.
 I’ve asked myself this question hundreds of times.
 Why can’t people seem to agree on anything?